eluckie/ParksApi.Solution/README.md

       "statePark": true
     }
   ],
+  "matchingParks": 5,
   "totalParks": 8,
   "currentPage": 1,
   "parksPerPage": 2
 }
 ```

-**NOTE:** You may choose to update either the `currentPage` in the `GET` request to see a different page of results, or update `pageSize` to a number greater than the number of `totalParks` so all parks will display in one page.
+**NOTE:** You may choose to update either the `page` in the `GET` request to see a different page of results, or update `pageSize` to a number greater than the number of `totalParks` so all parks will display in one page.

 ### Additional Requirements